GITTISHAM PARISH COUNCIL

 MINUTES OF THE PARISH COUNCIL MEETING

 in Gittisham Village Hall

-In attendance: Cllr Phil Twiss (DCC), Fiona Clampin (clerk)
+In attendance: Cllr Phil Twiss (DCC), Cllr Jake Bonetta (EDDC), Fiona Clampin (clerk)

-Apologies for absence: Cllr J Twist, PCSO Darren England
+Apologies for absence: Cllr C Hall (Chair), Cllr J Fowles, Cllr M Walker, Cllr Alasdair Bruce (EDDC), PCSO Darren England

 Apologies were received and accepted.

 26/22 To confirm the minutes of the meeting held 12th May 2022

 The minutes of the meeting held on 12th May 2022 were confirmed and signed by the Chair.